fdac25/trading/FinBERT_README.md

 Whether this works or not may depend on your computer.
 I use a mac, and had to use enviroment_mac.yml instead of environment.yml.
 To test FinBERT, follow the instructions in the readme within the FinBERT directory.
 HOWEVER, I have already downloaded the model and placed it in the directory models/sentiment/LLM_model.
 I have also already placed the config.json file there.
 This config file is modified from the original, and to work n our material it might require slight modifications again, but will evaluate once implemented.

+Right now, FinBERT outputs a csv that gives a sentiment score for every single sentence in the provided text.
+The easiest solution might be to have another python script that goes through the output csv for each artcile and finds some sort of average for the whole article.

 # ERRORS

 I had to modify the environment file and the config file in the models directory to get the test to work.
 Many of the issues I ran into stem from macOS no longer supporting certain dependencies, so it might require some testing with different systems.